Finder: Searching for Files

 }

-The default directory for the search is the current directory, but you can change it using the in() or from() methods.
-The $file variable is an instance of the FileInfo class with lots of useful methods.
-The $name key contains the path to the file as a string.
+The default search directory is the current directory, but you can change it using the in() or from() methods.
+The $file variable is an instance of the FileInfo class, which offers many useful methods.
+The key $name holds the path to the file as a string.

 What to Search For?

-In addition to the findFiles() method, there is also findDirectories(), which searches only directories, and find(), which searches both.
+In addition to the findFiles() method, there is also findDirectories(), which searches only for directories, and find(), which searches for both.
 These methods are static, so they can be called without creating an instance.
-The mask parameter is optional, if you don't specify it, everything is searched.
+The mask parameter is optional; if omitted, everything is searched.

 foreach (Finder::find() as $file) {